 In our Global Portfolio, we invest in scalable models creating access to quality goods and services that improve the lives and livelihoods of the poor.
 The collection of characteristics that we look for in an organization are outlined below:

-Social Entrepreneur Led Organizations
+Social Entrepreneur-Led Organizations

 We fund social entrepreneur-led organizations that have visionary leadership, innovative ideas that will create systemic change, the willingness to take risks and defy the status quo, and a sense of urgency and passion for creating a replicable approach to solving an important social problem.

-Our grantees are typically 1 to 5 years old with at least some pilot work underway when we first fund them.
+Organizations entering our portfolio are typically 1 to 5 years old with at least some pilot work underway when we first fund them.
 We find that organizations with annual budgets of less than $3 million are at the right size to enter our portfolio.

 We tend to make investments around innovative approaches to increase livelihoods, improve health outcomes, or create systemic improvements to education.
 We also gravitate towards organizations incorporating business principles in their model.